btgould/quarto-gatech/_extensions/gatech/SLIDE_REFERENCES_FEATURE.md

 │    - Finds all citations on each slide                      │
-│    - Looks up their full references from References slide   │ │    - Clones and appends them to the bottom of each slide    │ └─────────────────────────────────────────────────────────────┘
+│    - Looks up their full references from References slide   │ │    - Clones and appends them to the bottom of each slide    │ │    - Places citations AFTER footnotes if they exist         │ └─────────────────────────────────────────────────────────────┘
                            ↓
 ┌─────────────────────────────────────────────────────────────┐